barmanax/autoply/README.md

 ---

-Built for the Keywords AI Hackathon 💙
+Built for the Keywords AI Hackathon (Lovable Track) 💙